 A Myrtle Beach workplace accident lawyer can help you as you seek workers’ compensation or file a claim against an employer for unsafe work conditions.
 If you’ve filed a claim and are having difficulty receiving compensation for your injury, a Myrtle Beach workplace accident lawyer can help you get the answers you deserve.

 Workers help make the world go round.
 The government understands this and has put legislation in place to help protect those who work hard.
 However, it is ultimately an employer’s responsibility to comply with the law and ensure a safe workplace.
-If you feel your employer has neglected their legal responsibility and has created an unsafe environment that may have lead to your injury, consulting with a Myrtle Beach workplace accident lawyer is an important step to seeking compensation.
+If you feel your employer has neglected their legal responsibility and has created an unsafe environment that may have lead to your injury, consulting with a Myrtle Beach work injury lawyer is an important step to seeking compensation.